b-gran/flat-hunting-sucks/README.md

 ##Structure
 All your extension's development code must be placed in `src` folder, including the extension manifest.

-The boilerplate is already prepared to have a popup, a options page and a background page.
+The boilerplate is already prepared to have a main, a options page and a background page.
 You can easily customize this.

 Each page has its own [assets package defined](https://github.com/samuelsimoes/chrome-extension-webpack-boilerplate/blob/master/webpack.config.js#L16-L20).
-So, to code on popup you must start your code on `src/js/popup.js`, for example.
+So, to code on main you must start your code on `src/js/main.js`, for example.

 You must use the [ES6 modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) to a better code organization.
 The boilerplate is already prepared to that and [here you have a little example](https://github.com/samuelsimoes/chrome-extension-webpack-boilerplate/blob/master/src/js/popup.js#L2-L4).